Thermopower in a boundary driven bosonic ladder in the presence of a gauge field: Acknowledgement

 \section{Acknowledgement}

 We acknowledge support from the Ministry of Education of Singapore AcRF MOE Tier-II (Project No. MOE2018-T2-2-142).
-We thank the National Supercomputing Center, Singapore (NSCC)~\cite{NSCC} for the computational work which made this paper possible.
+We thank G. Benenti for the helpful discussions and the National Supercomputing Center, Singapore (NSCC)~\cite{NSCC} for the computational work which made this paper possible.